 Not everyone is suitable for a trifocal lens and your surgeon will assess your suitability based on your eye health, personality and lifestyle.
 If you or your surgeon have any concerns about trifocality then you could consider the Sulcoflex Trifocal DUET procedure.

-If you have some astigmatism in your eye then your surgeon may be able to correct this at the same time as providing you with glasses-free vision.
-RayOne Trifocal Toric is an IOL that combines the advanced optics that allow you to see clearly at all distances with a special surface design to overcome the effect of your astigmatism.
+If you have some astigmatism in your eye, then your surgeon may be able to correct this at the same time with RayOne Trifocal Toric.

 Expected vision before cataract surgery